The 2023 NFL Championship, Super Bowl LVII, is scheduled for Sunday, February 12, 2023. Get FuboTV to make sure you’re all set to watch it!

 Where can I watch the Super Bowl for free?

-The closest you’ll get is via whichever broadcast network is carrying it (in 2023 that will be Fox), because networks are still OTA or “over the air”– meaning anyone with an antenna within range can receive the signal and watch free.
-Antennas are widely available for under $50.
+You can watch Super Bowl LVII for free by setting up a digital antenna.
+The game will air on Fox, which is available for free in most areas OTA or “over the air”– meaning anyone with an antenna within range can receive the signal and watch free.
+Antennas are widely available for under $30.

 How can I watch my favorite NFL team?